 We are set in stunning Alpine forests.
 You can find wildflowers and wildbirds.
 Our wildlife is just that - WILD.
 Although we will see abundant evidence of wildlife presence (scat, tracks, markings), it is not too common to run into any animals face-to-face whilst hiking.

 Rock Lake Viewpoint around dusk is the best chance of viewing wildlife without disturbing them.

 Here, you feel a sense of calming seclusion.
 Nestled in the valley surrounded by the front ranges of the Alberta Rockies.

 At the top of our drivelane you enter the clearing where the sawmill once stood.
-Views here of the Berland Ridge to the left, Hoff Ridge to the Right, Zebra, Basil Gates and Mt.
+Views here of the Berland Ridge to the left, Hoff Ridge to the Right, Zebra, Bazalgette and Mt.
 Hunter in front of you and The Moose Horn behind you.

 Awesome, Amazing Views !!

 Located 20 mins North of Hinton the Nordic Centre has 35 km of expertly groomed trails.
 Also Sledding and Snowshoeing on trails that are not track set for cross country skiing.

 Rock Lake also has trails in a spectacular setting with stunning views of the front ranges of the Rocky Mountains where lodgepole pine and Spruce are mixed in with Aspen stands.

 As you drive through William A. Switzer park you pass 13km of groomed cross country skiing on the Jarvis Lake Trail.